 Instructors - Instructors and Members always treat each other with respect and courtesy.
 Instructors are designated to lead training by the Dojocho and perform an important role teaching and ensuring the safety of all Members.
+In line with CAF policy, all regular Instructors must complete a policy check.
 Members will follow the instructions provided by Instructors, regardless of rank.